-- (b) compliance with sectoral determinations made by the Minister in terms of section 51 of the Basic Conditions of Employment Act; - (c) applying the norms and benchmarks set by the Employment Conditions Commision; - (d) relevant measures contained in skills development legislation; - (e) other measures that are appropriate in the circumstances. - (4) The Employment Conditions Commission must research and investigate norms and benchmarks for proportionate income differentials and advise the Minister on appropriate measures for reducing disproportional differentials. - (5) The Employment Conditions Commission may not disclose any information pertaining to individual employees or employers. - (6) Parties to a collective bargaining process may request the information contained in the statement contemplated in subsection (1) for collective bargaining purposes subject to section 16(4) and (5) of the Labour Relations Act.
+- (1) Every designated employer, when reporting in terms of section 21(1), must submit a statement, as prescribed, to the Employment Conditions Commission established by section 59 of the Basic Conditions of Employment Act, on the remuneration and benefits received in each occupational level of that employer's workforce. - [subsection (1) substituted by section 12(b) of Act 47 of 2013] - (2) Where disproportionate income differentials, or unfair discrimination by virtue of a difference in terms and conditions of employment contemplated in section 6(4), are reflected in the statement contemplated in subsection (1), a designated employer must take measures to progressively reduce such differentials subject to such guidance as may be given by the Minister as contemplated in subsection (4). - [subsection (2) substituted by section 12(b) of Act 47 of 2013] - (3) The measures referred to in subsection (2) may include- - (a) collective bargaining; - (b) compliance with sectoral determinations made by the Minister in terms of section 51 of the Basic Conditions of Employment Act; - applying the norms and benchmarks set by the Employment Conditions Commission; - (d) relevant measures contained in skills development legislation; - (e) other measures that are appropriate in the circumstances. - (4) The Employment Conditions Commission must research and investigate norms and benchmarks for proportionate income differentials and advise the Minister on appropriate measures for reducing disproportional differentials. - (5) The Employment Conditions Commission may not disclose any information pertaining to individual employees or employers. - (6) Parties to a collective bargaining process may request the information contained in the statement contemplated in subsection (1) for collective bargaining purposes subject to section 16(4) and (5) of the Labour Relations Act.